 We know Paul Frank specialises in fashion, but if we may be frank, his desserts deserve a spot on the runway as well.

-Paul Frank’s signature monkey mascot takes the centre stage at Central Plaza Westgate’s Paul Frank Cafe.
+Paul Frank’s signature monkey mascot takes the centre stage at Central Pinklao’s Paul Frank Cafe.
 You’ll find the quirky cartoon monkey on the walls, plush monkeys on the seats, monkey figurines standing around…

 And even waffles shaped like the face of a monkey!
 If you’ve ever been attacked or gotten your things snatched by a monkey, now’s your chance to relieve that hatred.